Open-Attestation/documentation-website/website/blog/revocation-ocsp-responder.md

 We also released a [reference implementation](https://github.com/Open-Attestation/ocsp-responder) of the OCSP responder using AWS Serverless.
 You may refer [here](https://github.com/Open-Attestation/ocsp-responder/blob/main/README.md) for a guide on its implementation.

-We also added a section in our documentation website under _Verfiable Document_ > _DID_ >[ _Revoking Documents (OCSP)_](/docs/integrator-section/verifiable-document/did/revoking-document.md) with steps on how to create a OCSP-revokable document.
+We also added a section in our documentation website under _Verifiable Document_ > _DID_ >[ _Revoking Documents_](/docs/integrator-section/verifiable-document/did/revoking-document) with steps on how to create a OCSP-revokable document.

 This solution requires minimally: